SirDancealot/DnDLike/DnDLike/Readme.txt

 	- When making a spell in the spell creator it does not show up in the battle simulator until the program has ben restarted.

 Changelog:
+	Alpha V0.1.2.2A:
+		- Moved races and subraces from being hard coded into the program to being in txt-files (Meaning they can be made customly by making a new txt file with the correct format)
+		- Updated legal information

 	Aplha V0.1.2.1A:
-		- Added all classes to character creation
+		- Added all classes to character creation (but only affects hit die and class name (meaning babarian is the strongest because it has the highest hit dice))

 	Aplha V0.1.2.0C:
 		- Fixed bug in diceroller where negative modifyers would add to total